 Airlines and the military are the primary end users of aviation fuels.
 For airlines, alternative jet fuel end-use distribution happens at the airport.

-CAAFI State and Regional SAJF Supply Chain Efforts
+CAAFI State and Regional SAF Supply Chain Efforts

 Supply Chain Risk Management

 CAAFI believes that for the industry to achieve near-term deployment and expansion, risk must be shared more broadly across the supply chain so that no one group carries the full risk burden of SAF production.
 In addition, all supply chain partners must see opportunities for profit reward.
 In addition to facilitating on-the-ground SAF supply chain development efforts, CAAFI has begun working in an advisory capacity with ASCENT researchers to develop tools to help the SAF industry manage shared risk and profit opportunities.
 CAAFI does not necessarily expect these models to be used in perpetuity, but is advocating their use in initial supply chains in order to expedite the development of success-examples and learning, and enable future replication or extrapolation.